GENERATION NEXT IS A NEW YOUTH-FOCUSED FILM PROGRAM

 Contemporary cinema has kept pace with current events.
 Today, the youth perspective is more visible than ever, and we want to empower their voices.
 Generation Next is our response to the need for collaboration with youth.

-Funded by the Calgary Foundation and Rozsa Foundation, Generation Next will include six peer-selected films from all corners of the world, bringing global stories to Calgary classrooms – where the conversation can continue.
+Funded by the Calgary Foundation, Rozsa Foundation and Telus, Generation Next features six films curated by Calgary high school students from all corners of the world.
+The program brings these global stories to the cinema and then to Calgary classrooms – where the conversation can continue.